 Unicusano is preparing surveys addressed to our students and staff to check if their daily habits pay sufficient attention to the environment.
-Topics include the environment-friendly use of water and energy resources, eating habits, and proper waste management
+Topics include the environment-friendly use of water and energy resources, eating habits, and proper waste management and recycling.

 OUR CAMPUS IN ITS NATURAL SURROUNDINGS